 - Engine must not be run if drive leg is not completely down. - Check oil in Generator and Engine.
-If low, call base for service boat. - · Inspect bilge for water or oil prior to starting. - Make sure rear area behind boat is clear of swimmers. - Turn on engine compartment blower for 3 to 5 minutes before starting engine, failure to do so may cause gasoline fume explosion. - Check to be sure that the engine leg and propeller are lowered into the water completely.
-This is done by pushing the power trim switch down until drive leg is completely lowered. - The power trim switch is located in the engine compartment.
+If low, call base for service boat. - Make sure rear area behind boat is clear of swimmers. - Check to be sure that the engine leg and propeller are lowered into the water completely.
+This is done by pushing the power trim switch down until drive leg is completely lowered. - The power trim switch is located on the shifter OR on the side of the engine.